|

 Theory

-So an alternative (albeit somewhat dubious) theory, as to why Caesar
+An alternative (albeit dubious) theory, as to why Caesar might have

-might have "seemingly" ignored the ominous warning of
+"seemingly" ignored the ominous warning of the astrologer

 Using

-stayed home on the 13th of March, but on the 15th of March his
+home on the 13th of March, but on the 15th of March his guard was